rnikhori/rnikhori/README.md

 ## About Me

-I'm a blockchain enthusiast with a passion for decentralized technologies and smart contracts.
-With a background in blockchain engineering and auditing, I'm dedicated to contributing to the world of blockchain and ensuring the security and reliability of smart contracts and decentralized applications.
+ I am a dedicated blockchain enthusiast with a strong passion for decentralized technologies and smart contracts.
+With a solid background in blockchain engineering and auditing, I am committed to making meaningful contributions to the blockchain industry.
+My focus is on ensuring the security and reliability of smart contracts and decentralized applications, with the goal of advancing this transformative technology.

 ## My Work

-- 📊 **Senior Blockchain Engineer:** Currently, I work as a Senior Blockchain Engineer, where I apply my expertise in blockchain technologies to develop robust and secure solutions.
+   🖥️ **Senior Blockchain Engineer**: I currently serve as a Senior Blockchain Developer, specializing in blockchain technology.
+I'm responsible for designing, coding, and maintaining blockchain-based solutions, ensuring they're both resilient and secure.

-- 🔐 **Senior Independent Auditor:** As an Independent Auditor, I conduct Independent audits to ensure the integrity and security of smart contracts, contributing to the overall safety of the blockchain ecosystem.
+  🔍 **Smart Contract Security Auditor**: In my role as a Smart Contract Security Auditor, I meticulously examine and scrutinize smart contracts to pinpoint vulnerabilities, fortify their integrity, and enhance overall security within the blockchain ecosystem.
+My audits are a crucial step in safeguarding the trustworthiness of these contracts.

 ## Skills

 My skills and expertise include: